Go to main content

 Registration in the admission procedure Registration in the admission procedure

-The recruitment process is conducted electronically via the Online Candidate Registration system (IRK).
+The admission process is conducted electronically via the Online Candidate Registration system (IRK).
 All documents and information are accepted solely through this channel, via the university’s IT system.

 Link to the IRK system: irk.us.edu.pl.
 Please note that registration is currently not yet visible in the system.